Cromha-Plugins/Cromha-Expansion-plugin/README.md

 For more information, just check the [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki)!

+## Contributing
+To contribute to the plugin, you can create issues to describe an error from spelling errors to mission bug or anything else.

+You can also create an issue to request specific feature.

+If you wanna know more about contributing, check the [wiki page](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Contributor-Guide)

 ## Installation
 Go [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/User-Guide) for more infos on installing the plugin.
 ### Step 1: clone the repo on your local computer: